daniela0321/flare-docs/Content/information-architecture.md

 title: "Information Architecture"
 author: "Daniela"
 created: "July 28, 2020"
-revised: "July 28, 2020"
+revised: "July 24, 2021"
+time: "2 min"
 image: "/images/insights/200902b-information-architecture.jpg"
 imageTitle: "Types of Information Architecture"
-excerpt: "In this Insight you can read about information architecture and what types of information architecture there are."
+excerpt: "In this Insight you can read what information architecture means and - from website and mobile application point of view - what types of information architecture there are."
 ---

 ## 1. What Is Information Architecture?